aspirecoop/aspirecoop.github.io/_posts/2017-04-15-Sixth-Meeting.md

-Monday August 17, 6:30pm, Room 1034 of Belmont University's Janet Ayers Academic Center (15th & Wedgewood).
+Monday April 17, 6:30pm, Room 1034 of Belmont University's Janet Ayers Academic Center (15th & Wedgewood).
 Free parking under the building.

 This will be a *joint meeting* with the [Nashville Music Programmers](https://www.meetup.com/Nashville-Music-Programmers/) meetup!